Thank you for joining us at Grassroots 2017! Speaker presentations and handouts can be found below in the Materials section.

-Grassroots 2017 is an exclusive event for AIA leaders of the American Institute of Architects.
+Grassroots 2017 is an exclusive event for leaders of the AIA.
 The agenda emphasizes component leadership and workshops designed to help component officers become more effective chapter and civic leaders.
 Members are given the opportunity to provide input on AIA initiatives, share information and ideas, and best practices with their counterparts from around the country.
 There are also many networking opportunities with one another and AIA national staff.

 In addition to the regular programs devoted to building stronger component leaders, this year’s event will introduce attendees to the role of architects in shaping lives through design.

 Opening keynote speakers

 Throughout his career in urban design, planning, and architecture, Peter Calthorpe has been a pioneer of innovative approaches to urban revitalization, community planning and growth, and regional planning and design.
 In 1983, Mr. Calthorpe founded the award-winning firm of Calthorpe Associates devoted to sustainable urban design and planning globally.
 He is one of the founders and the first board president of The Congress of New Urbanism.

 Through design, innovation, publications, and realized projects, Peter Calthorpe’s 30-year practice has helped solidify a global trend towards the key principles of New Urbanism: that successful places–whether neighborhoods, towns, urban districts or metropolitan regions–must be diverse in uses and users, must be scaled to the pedestrian and human interaction, and must be environmentally sustainable.

 Dr. Joan Clos, Executive Director, United Nations Human Settlements Programme